 - determine whether there are violations of any applicable policies and terms of service;

 - manage the network supporting our services;

-- configure cable service and other service-related devices; and
+- configure and update cable service and other service-related devices; and

 - comply with law.